Leaf-Agriculture/docs/docs/credentials_agleader.md

 </Tabs>

 ## Troubleshooting
-With this endpoints, you can do some troubleshooting to see your credential's health.
+With these endpoints, you can do some troubleshooting to see your credential's health.

 ### Status
 &nbsp<span class="badge badge--success">GET</span> `/users/{leafUserId}/ag-leader-credentials/status`